bmin7/detection-workshop/README.md

 - [Deep_Get](https://docs.panther.com/writing-detections/globals#deep_get)

 **Exercise 1 Steps**
-1. Open up a Pack of detections
+1. Go to Packs and find the Okta Pack
-2. Select the Okta.APIKey.Created rule in the Okta Rules Pack
+2. Select the Okta.APIKey.Created rule
-3. Create a new rule and copy/paste Python code from original packed rule with unique name
+3. Clone and Edit the existing detection - Be sure to name the detection with your name or initials
-4. Run a Test - See the sample data below.
+4. Copy over the test event with the sample data from Okta
+5. Run a Unit Test
-5. Add the severity function to triage low level alerts.
+6. Add the severity function to triage low level alerts.
-6. Save Changes
+7. Save Changes

 **Sample Data for Okta**